mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 You don't have to hunt around for all the tools in the toolchain for compiling the PDF reader or the fuzzer.
 You just run the command above, and it will install everything for you.

-What's more, if you want to change the fuzzing options or test a different version of the PDF reader, you can make simple changes to a single file.
+What's more, if you want to change the fuzzing options or test a different version of the PDF reader, you can change a single file and re-run the command.

-If you'd like to start hacking around with it, my full configuration is [available on Gitlab](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/master/flake.nix?ref_type=heads), but in this post, I'm going to share how I created it step by step.
+In this post, I'm going to share how I created it step by step.
 The methodology I show allows you to apply the same techniques to other projects.

+If you're impatient, you can tinker with [my configuration](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/master/flake.nix?ref_type=heads) without sticking around for the explanation.

 ## What's fuzz testing?